Peter Cowie: Life and career

 He is also interested in the work of American film directors as different as Francis Ford Coppola, Orson Welles, and John Ford.
 The Godfather Book (Faber, London, 1997) examined Coppola's trilogy of films, and after a visit to Monument Valley in Utah, he wrote an analysis of Ford's films which were shot there, John Ford and the American West (Abrams, New York, 2004), examining the importance of the location and the influences of 19th Century American painting.

 He has provided more than a dozen voice-over audio commentaries for DVD versions of classic films which form part of The Criterion Collection.
 Many of these commentaries are for the films of Bergman.
 In 2018 he served as Consultant on Criterion's 39-film box-set entitled Ingmar Bergman's Cinema.

 He is a sometime visiting professor in film studies at the University of California, Santa Barbara.
 Between 2003 and 2020 he was a special consultant to the Berlin International Film Festival, working with Berlinale Talents.
 He has moderated panels and symposia at the Venice International Film Festival, and also on behalf of the European Film Academy.
 In 2016, he moderated on-stage conversations with Sir Alan Parker, Jaco van Dermal, and Michael Roskam for the MEDIA Program's 25th anniversary celebrations in Brussels.

 From 2004 to 2006, he was a member of the executive board at The European Film College in Ebeltoft, Denmark.
 In November 2006, to coincide with the centenary of the actress Louise Brooks, Cowie's Louise Brooks: Lulu Forever was published in Germany and the United States.
 In 2008, Cowie co-edited Projections: The European Film Academy (Faber, London), and was a contributing editor to the Taschen volume, The Ingmar Bergman Archives.
 His most recent work includes Joan Crawford, the Enduring Star (Rizzoli, New York 2009), and Akira Kurosawa, Master of Cinema (Rizzoli, New York, 2010).
 Also in 2010, he wrote a concise history of the Berlin International Film Festival (published by Bertz und Fischer, Berlin).

 In 2017, Cowie was a producer of the Criterion Collection's largest-ever boxed set of DVDs/Blu-rays -- "100 Years of Olympic Films 1912-2012", and contributed a book-length study of the more than fifty documentaries on the Olympics.
+In the same year he acquired Swiss citizenship.

+Cowie published his memoirs, under the title “Flashbacks, A Passion for Cinema” in 2025 (Sticking Place Books, New York).